 I now understand many of the factors that got me here

 As it turns out, being highly sensitive and firefighting aren’t compatible with one another.
-In addition, I worked in a long-term care facility where people with severe behavioural difficulties; turns out, this occupation is also incompatible with a more sensitive disposition.
+In addition, I worked in a long-term care facility with people with severe behavioural difficulties; turns out that this occupation also is incompatible with a more sensitive disposition.

 Overall, I know I’m better off for learning this when things went south.

-Of course, I now understand many of the factors that got me here; knowledge I wish I would have had years ago.
-All I knew then was that I wanted to help others, that was it.
+Of course, I now understand many of the factors that got me here – knowledge I wish I would have had years ago.
+All I knew then was that I wanted to help others, and that was it.

-With that said, honestly, I would have hoped the twenty-something me would have chosen a different path; still helped others, just in a more personality friendly way.
-Whatever the case, its a moot point now as I know that these chapters in my story are already written.
+With that said, honestly, I would have hoped the twenty-something me would have chosen a different path, and still helped others, just in a more personally friendly way.
+Whatever the case, it’s a moot point now as I know that these chapters in my story are already written.

 While I’m far from being well enough to take on new possibilities with any regularity, I chose to remain hopeful.
 Overall, I know I’m better off learning these painful lessons when things went south; now, I can build a new normal.